Albanian language: Classification

+Old Albanian

+According to the central hypothesis of a project undertaken by the Austrian Science Fund, Old Albanian had a significant influence on the development of many languages in the Balkans.
+This little-known language is being researched using all available texts before a comparison with other Balkan languages is carried out.
+One outcome of the research in this area was the publication of a book (written in German) on the verbs of Old Albanian, entitled Die Verben des Altalbanischen: Belegwörterbuch, Vorgeschichte und Etymologie (2013), written by Stefan Schumacher and Joachim Matzinger.
+As project leader, Dr. Schumacher stated:

+So far, our work has shown that Old Albanian contained numerous modal levels that allowed the speaker to express a particular stance to what was being said.
+Compared to the existing knowledge and literature, these modal levels are actually more extensive and more nuanced than previously thought.
+We have also discovered a great many verbal forms that are now obsolete or have been lost through restructuring—until now, these forms have barely even been recognized or, at best, have been classified incorrectly.

+These verbal forms are crucial to explaining the linguistic history of Albanian and its internal usage.
+However, they can also shed light on the reciprocal relationship between Albanian and its neighbouring languages.
+The researchers are following various leads which suggest that Albanian played a key role in the Balkan Sprachbund.
+For example, it has been proposed that Albanian is the source of the suffixed definite article in Romanian, Bulgarian and Macedonian, as this has been a feature of Albanian since ancient times.

 History

 Historical documentation

 The first attested written mention of the Albanian language was on 14 July 1284 in Ragusa in modern Croatia (Dubrovnik) when a crime witness named Matthew testified: "I heard a voice crying on the mountain in the Albanian language" (Audivi unam vocem, clamantem in monte in lingua albanesca).

 The Albanian language is also mentioned in the Descriptio Europae Orientalis dated in 1308:Habent enim Albani prefati linguam distinctam a Latinis, Grecis et Sclauis ita quod in nullo se intelligunt cum aliis nationibus.

-(Namely, the above-mentioned Albanians have a language that is different from the languages of Latins, Greeks and Slavs, so that they do not understand each other at all.)The oldest attested document written in Albanian dates to 1462, while the first audio recording in the language was made by Norbert Jokl on 4 April 1914 in Vienna.
+(Namely, the above-mentioned Albanians have a language that is different from the languages of Latins, Greeks and Slavs, so that they do not understand each other at all.)The oldest attested document written in Albanian dates to 1462.
 However, as Fortson notes, Albanian written works existed before this point; they have simply been lost.
 The existence of written Albanian is explicitly mentioned in a letter attested from 1332, and the first preserved books, including both those in Gheg and in Tosk, share orthographic features that indicate that some form of common literary language had developed.

+The first printed books in Albanian are Meshari by Gjon Buzuku (1555), in a Gheg dialect, and E mbsuame e krështerë (Dottrina cristiana, 1592) by Lekë Matrënga (Luca Matranga), in a Tosk dialect as spoken by the Arbëreshë people in southern Italy.